 For questions about housing, visa and exchange, you can find the contact information from all the different departments of the International Office on their contact page.

 Programme orientation at Vrije Universiteit Amsterdam

-For students who do not yet know exactly which study suits them best, VU Amsterdam offers various possibilities to orientate (online).
-These include (online) open days, (online) Taster Day activities and the VU Study Choice Check.
+For students who do not yet know exactly what study programme to choose, VU Amsterdam offers various possibilities to orientate, on campus and online.
+These include open days, (online) Taster Day activities and the VU Study Choice Check.